Skip to main content

 Distribution

 A number of poplars are found growing in the British Isles and Europe.
-Six main types are found in The UK, the grey poplar the black poplar and the aspen are usually regarded as indigenous species, while the white poplar, Lombardy poplar and the hybrid black Italian poplar have been introduced.
+Six main types are found in The UK, with the grey poplar, the black poplar and the aspen being usually regarded as indigenous species, while the white poplar, Lombardy poplar and the hybrid black Italian poplar have also been introduced.

 The Tree

-With the exception of the white poplar and aspen, the trees reach a height of 30m; the two former species seldom exceeding 18m.
+With the exception of the white poplar and aspen, the trees reach a height of 30m; the two former species seldom exceed 18m in height.
 The diameter of all types is around 1m.

 The Timber

-Poplar can be grouped with willow, lime and horse chestnut, since they are all soft, fine textured woods, generally without luster and without any very characteristic colour.
-Poplar wood is whitish or grayish in colour generally but may be light brown, with no clear distinction between sapwood and heartwood.
-It is usually straight grained without odor, uniform in appearance, rather wooly to the touch, and light in weight, the various species weighing about 450 kg/m3 when dried, although they grey poplar is usually a little heavier at 480kg/m3.Commercially the general quality of poplar reaching the market varies considerably according to the area of production, and the degree by which the many species and their hybrid formats are grey poplars is generally of relatively low quality, with a very wide, whitish sapwood and a reddish-brown heart wood.
+Poplar can be grouped with willow, lime and horse chestnut, since they are all soft, fine textured woods, generally without lustre and without any characteristic colour.
+Poplar wood is generally whitish or greyish in colour, but may also be light brown, with no clear distinction between sapwood and heartwood.
+It is usually straight grained without odour, uniform in appearance, rather woolly to its touch, and light in weight.
+The various species weigh about 450 kg/m3 when dried, although the grey poplar is usually a little heavier at 480 kg/m3.
+Commercially, the general quality of poplar reaching the market varies considerably according to the area of production, and the degree by which the many species and their hybrid formats are grey poplars is generally of relatively low quality, with a very wide, whitish sapwood and a reddish brown heartwood.
 Much of the poplar from France and Belgium is generally composed of timber of the black poplar group.

 Drying